Best Leverage for Standard Account - Leverage and Margin Trading Explanation & Example

 = 2:1 leverage

-In these 3 cases you can see that although the set maximum leverage is 100:1
+In these three cases you as a trader can see that although the set max leverage is 100:1

 The used leverage ratio is 10:1, 5:1 & 2:1 depending on the size of lots traded.

-So Why not Just Select 10:1 leverage option as the Maximum Leverage?
-Because to keep within the suitable risk management principles it is even recommended that investors use less than this?
+So Why not Just Choose 10:1 leverage option as the Maximum Leverage?
+Because to keep within the suitable risk management principles it's even recommended that traders use than this?

-This question might seem straight forward but it's not, because when you open trades you use borrowed money known A.K.A.
+This question might seem straight forward but it is not, because when you open trades you use borrowed money known A.K.A.
 Leverage.
-When you borrow capital from anyone or a bank you must maintain security or collateral to acquire a loan, even if the security is depending on monthly deduction from your own salary, same thing with Forex Trading.
+When you borrow capital from anyone or a bank you as a trader must maintain security or collateral to acquire a loan, even if the security/collateral is depending on a monthly deduction from your own wages, same thing with Forex Trading.

-In fx trading the security is referred to as margin.
-This is equity you as a trader deposit with your online broker.
+In fx trading the security is known as margin.
+This is equity you as a trader deposit with your broker.

 This is calculated in real time as you trade.
 To keep your borrowed amount you must maintain what is referred to as the required capital (your deposit).